rossanoventurini/rossanoventurini.github.io/_posts/2023-10-31-mosalgorithm.md

 #### A Difficult Problem
 Let's consider the following problem.

-*We are given an array $$A[1, n]$$ of integers and our goal is to solve $$q$$ queries `power` .
-For a query `power`(l,r) we have to compute some value for the subarray $$A[l, r]$$.
+*We are given an array $$A[1, n]$$ of integers and our goal is to solve $$q$$ queries `power`.
+For a query `power(l,r)` we have to compute the "power" of the subarray $$A[l, r]$$.
 For each integer $$s$$ within this subarray, let $$K_s$$ represent the number of occurrences.
 The subarray's power is defined as the sum of the products $$s \cdot K_s \cdot K_s$$ for every positive integer $$s$$ that appears in the subarray.*

 Our goal is to achieve a time complexity of $$\Theta((n+q)\sqrt{n})$$ to solve all the $$q$$ queries.
 This may appear quite challenging, and you might even wondering where the factor $$\sqrt{n}$$ is coming from.

 For now, let's temporarily set aside the current problem and begin by introducing the Mo's algorithm with a simpler one.
-By the end of these notes, you'll be astonished at how straightforward the earlier problem becomes with the right algorithmic approach.
+By the end of these notes, you'll be astonished at how straightforward this problem becomes with the right algorithmic tool.

 <br>
 #### A Easier Problem
 For many types of range queries, such as `RangeSum`, `RMQ`, `Distinct`, and others, there exist suitable data structures (like the Segment Tree) to answer queries efficiently and online.
 Solving a query online means that the data structure answers the query as soon as it is presented, without any delay.
-However, for some more complex query types, there are no online-efficient data structures available.
+However, for some more complex query types, there doesn't exist such online-efficient data structures.

-For certain types of queries, the most we can hope for is an algorithm that operates efficiently only when dealing with a sufficiently large batch of queries.
-Consequently, the time complexity of an individual query is low only in an amortized sense.
-The Mo's algorithm is one of these strategies.
-It ensures that if the batch consists of $$q = \Omega(n)$$ queries, each query can be resolved in $$\Theta(\sqrt{n})$$ amortized time.
+For certain query types, the best we can hope for is an efficient solution that works effectively only when handling a sufficiently large batch of queries.
+This way, the solution can process the queries in the order it deems most favorable.
+With such solutions, the time complexity of an individual query is low only in an amortized sense.

+The Mo's algorithm is one of these strategies: if the batch consists of $$q = \Omega(n)$$ queries, each query can be solved in $$\Theta(\sqrt{n})$$ amortized time.

 Consider now the following problem.

-*We are given an array $$A[0,n-1]$$ consisting of colors, with each color represented by an integer within the range $$[0, n-1]$$.
+*We are given an array $$A[0,n-1]$$ consisting of colors, with each color represented by an integer within $$[0, n-1]$$.
 Additionally, we are given a set of $$q$$ range queries called `three_or_more`.
-The query `three_or_more`(l, r) aims to count the colors that occur at least three times within the subarray $$A[l, r]$$*
+The query `three_or_more(l, r)` aims to count the colors that occur at least three times within the subarray $$A[l, r]$$.*

 Let's begin by examining a straightforward algorithm that addresses a query `three_or_more(l, r)` by scanning the subarray $$A[l, r]$$.
 The algorithm maintains an array of `counters` to track the number of occurrences of each color within the query range.
 Whenever a color reaches three occurrences, the `answer` is incremented by one.

-Below is a Rust implementation of this algorithm.
+Below is a Rust implementation of this strategy.

 ```rust
 pub fn three_or_more_slow(a: &[usize], queries: &[(usize, usize)]) -> Vec<usize> {